dartmouth-cs98/17f-webadventure/README.md

 On the backend we are using MongoDB and Mongoose to access the data.
 Visit the [backend repo](https://github.com/dartmouth-cs98/webadventure-backend).
 The frontend and backend communicate via web sockets (using Socket.io).

-The frontend codebase can be broken up into React Components, Injected Scripts, the Background Script and Socket code.
+The frontend codebase can be broken up into React Components, injected scripts, the background script and socket code.
 From there the code is related to either the Lobby, Gameplay or End.

 ### Lobby
 The lobby is injected when the extension icon is clicked and no lobby is currently injected (event listener in `background.js`).
 The injected script is `injectLobby.js`.
 The main react component/container injected is `lobby.js` and other components are imported from there.
 The lobby connects to the backend through a separate endpoint handled in `lobbySocket.js`.

 ### Gameplay
-To store game between urls, the background store a game object.
+To store game between url's, the background stores a game object.
 It also interacts with the backend using `gameSocket.js`.
 Of the injected code, `wikiGame` handles the player interaction with the webpage (overlap with links, movement, etc.) while the React component, `leaderboard.js` renders and updates the leaderboard.

 ### End
-Once the goal page is reached (detected in the background script), an end React popup is inject into the page (`end.js`), but the connection to the backend is not cut off until the popup is exited.
+Once the goal page is reached (detected in the background script), an end React popup is injected into the page (`end.js`), but the connection to the backend is not cut off until the popup is exited.

 ## Setup